platanus-hack/platanus-hack-25-team-4/circles/src/backend/docs/ENDPOINTS_STATUS.md

 - Mismatch: Exists on both sides but path, parameters, or response shape differ
 - Correct: Implemented and aligned in both

+Config notes: Flutter `assets/config/app_config.json` now points to `http://localhost:3000/api` with `mockAuth: false`, so frontend requests are prefixed with `/api` automatically via the baseUrl.

 ---

 ## Backend – Missing